peterkia/eurekaclinical-user-service/README.md

 ## `/api/protected/oauthproviders`

 ## `/api/protected/logintypes`
-A read-only endpoint for retrieving information about available login types.
+A read-only endpoint for retrieving information about available login types, which controls whether the user 1) authenticates using Eureka!
+Clinical's built-in login screen or 2) authenticates with a trusted third party provider like an OAuth provider.

 ### Role-based authorization
 None